sujonmadbor8/sujonmadbor8/README.md

 ### Hi there 👋, My name is Md.
 Sujon.
-#### I am a Junior Web Developer.
+#### I am a Full Stack Web Developer.

- I am a Junior MERN stack Web Developer.
-I work on a different project using MongoDB, Express, React, Node Js, etc. I have used different CSS Frameworks such as Bootstrap, Material UI, Tailwind CSS, etc. I am trying to build my career as a serious web developer.
+ I work on a different project using WordPress, JQuery, MYSql etc. I have used different CSS Frameworks such as Bootstrap, Material UI, Tailwind CSS, etc. I am trying to build my career as a serious web developer.
 I am ready to have a new experience, work with new clients and learn new things.
 I find the idea of creating value for people and impacting the world through my work and activity.

-Skills: REACT / JS / HTML / CSS / MongoDB / React-router / Node JS

-- 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on React JS
-- 🤔 I’m looking for help with Angular JS
+Skills: html, css, js, jQuery, Bootstrap, WordPress, PhP, MySql etc.

 - 💬 Ask me about Web Development
 - 📫 How to reach me: sujonmadbor8@gmail.com